alinakbase/refseq_d/README.md

 # Overview
 The RefSeq Pipeline is a Spark + Delta Lake–based data ingestion and update system designed to: <br>
-	•	Fetch genome assembly metadata from NCBI Datasets API
+	•	Fetch genome assembly metadata from NCBI Datasets API <br>
-	•	Track content-level changes using hash snapshots
+	•	Track content-level changes using hash snapshots <br>
-	•	Support incremental updates instead of full reprocessing
+	•	Support incremental updates instead of full reprocessing <br>
 	•	Normalize heterogeneous NCBI responses into a stable CDM (Common Data Model) <br>
-This document focuses on architecture, module responsibilities, and execution flow, rather than end-user CLI usage.
+This document focuses on architecture, module responsibilities, and execution flow, rather than end-user CLI usage. <br>

 # Design Principle
-## Deterministic IDs
+Deterministic IDs <br>
-	•	CDM IDs are UUIDv5-based and stable across runs
+CDM IDs are UUIDv5-based and stable across runs

-## Incremental by default
+Incremental by default <br>
-	•	Hash snapshots determine what actually changed
+Hash snapshots determine what actually changed

-## Pure Spark execution
+Pure Spark execution <br>
-	•	No Pandas dependency in the core pipeline
+No Pandas dependency in the core pipeline

-## Schema-first
+Schema-first <br>
-	•	All outputs conform to CDM_SCHEMA
+All outputs conform to CDM_SCHEMA

-## Separation of concerns
+Separation of concerns <br>
-	•	API access, parsing, hashing, and storage are isolated
+API access, parsing, hashing, and storage are isolated

 # Files in Core:
 ## config.py (Configuration)